»

 • Family and human services providers

-While this series was designed with the healthcare workforce in mind, anyone with a desire to serve their community through prevention is welcome to attend.
+While this series was designed with the healthcare workforce in mind, anyone with a desire to serve their community through prevention is welcome to view the recorded series.

 Meet the Presenters: Champions for Resilience and Recovery

-This session is presented by Cammie Wolf Rice, CEO and Founder of the Christopher Wolf Crusade (CWC Alliance), and Fabricia Prado, LCSW, a licensed clinical social worker and trauma specialist.
+This session was faciliated by presented by Cammie Wolf Rice, CEO and Founder of the Christopher Wolf Crusade (CWC Alliance), and Fabricia Prado, LCSW, a licensed clinical social worker and trauma specialist.

 Cammie Wolf Rice is a renowned author, activist, and speaker dedicated to ending the Opioid Epidemic.
 After the tragic loss of her son Christopher in 2016, Cammie turned her pain into purpose by founding CWC Alliance, a 501(c)(3) nonprofit dedicated to substance use prevention by empowering individuals to lead safer, healthier, and more resilient lives through opioid education, mental wellness support, and effective pain management strategies.
 Cammie is the author of The Flight: My Opioid Journey a memoir detailing her personal and transformative journey through the opioid crisis, a testament to her resilience and commitment to advocacy.